bluesky66-dev/kibana/packages/kbn-config-schema/README.md

 ## Why `@kbn/config-schema`?

-Validation of externally supplied data is very important for Kibana.
+Validation of externally supplied data is very important for HyperSec Kibana.
 Especially if this data is used to configure how it operates.

 There are a number of reasons why we decided to roll our own solution for the configuration validation: